 Number of available places

-Up to four places will be offered and organised through ESOR.
+Up to four places are offered and organised through ESOR.
 The successful applicants will receive a grant jointly provided by ESR/ESOR and ESHNR.

 - This exchange programme is applicable to radiologists within the first three-four years after certification, who desire to become subspecialist radiologists in head and neck radiology.